urilivshits/pageinference/.user/context.md

   - Prevented unintended execution of messages from different domains or tabs
   - Created a more secure approach that respects domain isolation in the chat history
   - References: popup.js, background.js
+- **[User Message Substitution]** Fixed issue where user's actual query was being ignored when using LinkedIn page scraping:
+  - Updated GENERIC_SYSTEM_PROMPT to not assume users want page content analysis
+  - Modified LINKEDIN_SYSTEM_PROMPT to respond directly to user queries
+  - Removed language that implied a generic page analysis request
+  - Ensured user messages are preserved in API requests
+  - References: shared/prompts/generic.js, shared/prompts/website-specific.js
+- **[Hardcoded Action Messages]** Fixed issue where action buttons (Search Page, Search Web) were replacing user input with hardcoded templates:
+  - Removed predefined template messages map in handleActionButton function
+  - Modified the function to use the user's actual input instead of replacing it with templates
+  - Ensured user's original query is preserved and sent to the API
+  - Improved system prompts to provide proper context without assuming query content
+  - References: popup/components/chat.js

 ## Testing Framework Implementation
 - **[Testing Framework Implementation]** Created a testing infrastructure to support the refactoring process: